 Another, more modest, project in the making is Forest City in China.
 This pinnacle of urban planning is going to house about 30,000 people and will be considered a green city.
 For this project, the Chinese government has asked the Italian architect Stefano Boeri (of the Milan vertical forest).
 Forest city is due to be completed in 2021, will host 30,000 people and over 1 million plants of 100 different species.
 The combination of smart and sustainable makes this an urban planner’s dream project.

-These awesome projects around the world require top-notch urban planning and all the tools necessary to visualize a project before you build a city you’ll need to to build a city project online.
-Xuver is an in-browser viewer that will visualize both large and small 3D drawings.
+These awesome projects around the world require top-notch urban planning and all the tools necessary to communicate your projects with clients from around the world.
+Xuver is an in-browser 3D communication tool that will allow you to invite and share others inside your design through their own computer, tablet or phone.
 So whether you’re designing a new city, housing block or a modest apartment: you can upload your design in Xuver and take your clients on a walk through your design.